Jarauvi/elisa_kotiakku/README.md

 ---

 ## Features
-- All sensors wrapped inside Kotiakku device, renameable how you want
+- All entities are wrapped inside Kotiakku device
-- Support for multiple instances
+- Support for multiple Kotiakku instances
 - Persistent energy metering sensors created for every power sensor
-- Total energy sensors for power flows from grid/solar to battery and battery/solar to grid
+- Total energy sensors for power flows from grid+solar to battery and battery+solar to grid
+- Localized to FI and EN

 ---